GitPersonal/sass-lesson/sass-lesson.md

 # Sass

-1. open terminal or hyper.
+1. Open terminal or hyper.
 2. cd into projects folder
 3. type `mmkdir` and `project_name`
 4. type `mmkdir` and `dist`